How to Install GNOME on Ubuntu [8 Easy Steps]

 1. Run the following command to install GNOME:

-1. The command will install GNOME on your system.
+1. The command will install GNOME desktop on your system.

 installing gnome desktop on ubuntu